 Art

-- For students to develop an appreciation of the art, craft and design of other people, times and places
+• For students to develop an appreciation of the art, craft and design of other peoples, times, and places.

 Examination Board: EDUQAS